 Help a Friend and Know the Stages of Grief

-Edited by Leomar Umpad, Innocent Yogo, Anonymous, Lynn and 3 others
+Edited by Leomar Umpad, Innocent Yogo, Lynn, Monika and 2 others

 Grieving for any loss is normal, especially if it is due to a beloved one's death.
 People have different ways of grieving.
 Others are too oblivious of their feelings while others tend to keep it inside them.
 Nonetheless, a good friend who listens and understands can really be a big help in times of grief.
 However good your intentions are, you may make things worse for the bereaved if you have no idea what kind process the person has been going through.
 There have been many a story about heartaches, quarrels and misunderstanding when the intention of one party was to comfort the other one.
 We have listed below the things that one should note in order to properly console a grieving friend.